-The Low-FODMAP diet and the restriction of certain carbs helps reduce the fermentation process and IBS symptoms in about 75% of patients.
+The Low-FODMAP diet and the restriction of certain carbs help reduce the fermentation process and IBS symptoms in about 75% of patients.

-I have had many problems throughout the years, first starting with digestion and the last few years I have had bloating so bad, I look pregnant and the pain from the distention is hard to live with.
-I have to wear certain types of clothes just so I can be comfortable (dresses, leggings).
-I have had to say no to social gatherings because I am so uncomfortable and have low energy.
-Sometimes just working out is no fun because I feel like a huge balloon – from head to toe I feel utterly gross!
+I have had many problems throughout the years, but it was from 2010 to 2013 when my symptoms got out of control.
+I had bloating so bad, I looked pregnant.
+The pain from the distention was hard to live with.
+I had to wear certain types of clothes just so to be comfortable (dresses, leggings).
+I have had to say no to social gatherings because I was so uncomfortable and had low energy.
+Sometimes just working out was no fun because I felt like a huge balloon – from head to toe, I felt utterly gross!

 Love Us, Follow Us and Subscribe!
 Click on the links below: